Evaan2001/Little_Lemon_Restaurant_App/README.md

   </p>
 </div>

 While this certificate demonstrates the formal completion of Meta's React Native Specialization, I believe the true measure of my skillset lies in the quality and scalability of the solutions I deliver.
-Have a look at my linkedin or resume!
+Have a look at my [LinkedIn](https://www.linkedin.com/in/evaan/)!